The information on this page was provided by the law school.

 - United States

-Northeastern’s LLM program combines the best elements of our extensive academic offerings with courses specifically designed to give LLM students the foundational knowledge and skills they need to become effective global lawyers.
+Northeastern’s On-Campus LLM program combines the best elements of our extensive academic offerings with courses specifically designed to give LLM students the foundational knowledge and skills they need to become effective global lawyers.
 Whether you are looking to gain firsthand practice experience working with US lawyers, to increase your expertise in a particular field of law, or to enhance your attractiveness to employers in your home country, an LLM from Northeastern University School of Law will help you to achieve your personal and professional goals.
+Students may opt for the Experiential LLM, which includes a full-time legal practice experience called co-op, or the LLM without a co-op placement.

 For detailed information about the LLM program at Northeastern, please visit the School of Law website.